Menu

 NEXT UP ON this.
 Next Icon

 ‘When people get stressed, they believe they’ve got less time available, so they’ll cut out the things they think are less important,’ says Associate Professor Steve Fraser, of Deakin’s Institute for Physical Activity and Nutrition.
-‘So, they’ll stop exercising, but if anything, exercise is one of the things that can help them study better.’

 ‘Exercise helps release dopamine, which is like your motivation molecule to stay focused, more attentive,’ Assoc.
 Prof. Fraser says.
-‘You also get endorphins, like a runner’s high… and things like serotonin, which is your feel-good hormone.’

 Assoc.
-Prof. Fraser says any aerobic activity is a good place to start – even a five-to-10-minute walk may help soothe anxious feelings and reduce stress.
+Prof. Fraser says any aerobic physical activity is a good place to start – even a five-to-10-minute walk may help soothe anxious feelings and reduce stress.
 If you can go a bit longer, that’s even better.

 ‘Those sorts of exercises, as long as they’re not intense, can lower your heart rate and make you feel calmer,’ he says.
 ‘But you’d balance that with a little bit of aerobic exercise.’